Pete Cabrinha

 Pete Cabrinha (born September 13, 1961 on Oahu, Hawaii) is an American big-wave surfer, windsurfer, kitesurfer and artist.
 He is the founder and brand manager of Cabrinha Kites.

 Career

 Windsurfing

 In 1985 he won the world wave sailing championship.

-Tow-Surfing
+Tow-surfing

 In 1993, Cabrinha and his friends Laird Hamilton, Dave Kalama, Rush Randle, Brett Lickle, Mike Waltze, Mark Angulo, Derrick Doerner, and Buzzy Kerbox started to experiment in big surf on the North Shore of Maui and invented a spin off called tow-surfing.
 They called themselves the "Strapped Crew”.
 Using a personal watercraft to tow themselves into large waves they set out to explore the outer limits of big wave surfing.

-Kitesurfing
+Kiteboarding

-In the late 90s, Cabrinha experimented with kites and helped pioneer the sport of Kiteboarding.
+In the late 90s, Cabrinha experimented with kites and helped pioneer the sport of kiteboarding.
 Together with his friend Dan Bolfing, Cabrinha began to design kiteboards under the Cabrinha label.
 In 2000 Cabrinha joined forces with the Pryde Group and Cabrinha Kites was born.
-The company launched their first product line in 2000 and is now selling kiteboarding equipment in over 70 countries.
+The company launched their first product line in 2000 and as of 2019 was selling kiteboarding equipment in over 70 countries.